Last updated: April 24, 2014

 We will maintain your PII in secure data storage to safeguard it from unauthorized access, use or disclosure.
-We will maintain the strict confidentiality of all PII collected, and will only disclose such information on a confidential basis to employees, clients and third party contractors of Triton Digital who require such information for the purposes set out above.
+We will maintain the strict confidentiality of all PII collected, and will only disclose such information on a confidential basis to employees, clients and third party contractors of Frankly Media who require such information for the purposes set out above.
 We will only keep your PII for as long as it remains necessary or relevant for the purposes stated above or as otherwise required by law.

 3. NON-PERSONALLY IDENTIFIABLE INFORMATION (NON-PII)